XRPLF/xrpl-dev-portal/content/exchange-guide.md

 With exchanges like _Alpha Exchange_, XRP can be "on-ledger" or "off-ledger":

-* **On-Ledger XRP**: XRP that can be queried through the public RCL by specifying the public [address](https://ripple.com/build/accounts/#addresses) of the XRP holder.
+* **On-Ledger XRP**: XRP that can be queried through the public XRP Ledger by specifying the public [address](https://ripple.com/build/accounts/#addresses) of the XRP holder.
 The counterparty to these balances is the RCL.
 For more information, see [Currencies](https://ripple.com/build/rippled-apis/#currencies).

 * **Off-Ledger XRP**: XRP that is held by the accounting system of an exchange and can be queried through the exchange interface.
 Off-ledger XRP balances are credit-based.
 The counterparty is the exchange holding the XRP.